 From a modest beginning of a handful of guest posts, The Middle Spaces has grown to include a number of voices both new and established, both those of academics and fans, but all with a scholarly and rigorous approach.
 The hope here at The Middle Spaces is that the blog will continue to grow as a platform for more writers looking to explore comics, music or other forms of popular culture.
-Please consult our Submission Guidelines, if you think you might be interested in contributing – and/or consider contributing to our Patreon to help pay writers an honorarium.
+Please consult our Submission Guidelines if you think you might be interested in contributing – and/or consider contributing to our Patreon to help pay writers an honorarium.

 Eric G. is a native New Yorker who earned a BA in History from Brooklyn College.
 A passionate vegan who ran his restaurant Foodswings until it closed in 2014, he is seeking a suitable focus for the next chapter of his life.
 After about a 30-year gap in reading comics, he is again reading recent comics recommended by friends with a mix of great pleasure and concern.
 Eric also serves as The Middle Spaces’ copy editor.